TheFes/HA-configuration/include/integrations/packages/google_cast/docs/google_home_resume.md

 #### 🌟 Improvements
 * Template to generate the `target_list` has been improved
 * A lot of other improvements in templates
+* (2022.12.1) New setting: `max_runtime` has been added.
+Here you can define a time period after which the scripts should be stopped, to avoid them waiting for ages.
+Take into account that this has to be longer than the interruption, so if you play a song of 10 minutes, the `max_runtime` has to be set longer than that
+* (2022.12.1) The `spotcast.start` service call is now issued twice, this should help in resuming Spotify

 #### 🐛 Bug fixes